odicforcesounds/devblog/docs/mar.md

 ### Malicious Activities Report

+    Hey MAM: I am the Man in the Middle - I can read all your requests before they reach the hosting site.

 - **Note**: I notice about **Ireland**, **Japan** and **France** malicious activity, that is trying to hack my sites.
 - From **UK** to others, the [Hacking](https://art.odicforcesounds.com/pages/Data/Audio/Emotional_Signals/tracks/12_Hacking_Festival/index.html) techniques, are different, while all my sites, are **static** and have no input-box to inject code.
 - I am sure that is possible to hack it, but hopefully no one will.